 Small and mid-sized suppliers can get crushed trying to keep up with OTIF penalties each month.
 Turning supply chain tasks over to a third-party logistics and consolidating firm can save your business time and payroll dollars.

 Aside from warehousing and transportation, most third-party firms handle your appointment schedules and reduce charges by consolidating your partial truckloads with other suppliers.
-This creates one full truckload arriving at the Walmart store or distribution center.
+This creates one full truckload arriving at the Walmart distribution center.

 Third-party consolidators currently approved by Walmart already understand Walmart’s expectations for OTIF, documentation, notices, stock transfers, shipment status updates, and more.
 Partnering with them can quickly improve supply chain performance.